iTwin/itwinjs-core/docs/changehistory/Roadmap.md

 ## Roadmap

-A checked box denotes a completed feature.
-An unchecked box indicates work upon the feature is either in progress or tenatively planned.
+A checked box denotes a feature completed in the most recent release.
+An unchecked box indicates work upon the feature is either in progress or tentatively planned for a future release.
+The sections of this document change over time and are in no particular order.
+Within a section items are generally sorted by priority (note: priority order doesn't always indicate completion order, since lower priority but simple tasks may be completed quickly).
+If an item is prioritized lower than you'd like, that represents a tremendous opportunity for submitting a PR.

 Contributions and suggestions are welcome.
 Feel free to [discuss](https://github.com/iTwin/itwinjs-core/discussions) or submit a PR.